manuelbb-upb/MorbitWrapper/README.md

     and then two sysimage have to be compiled on top of that).
     If, at some point the sysimage has to be updated, simply delete the output file.
     To deactive the image, delete the code snippet or use
-    ```python
+    ```
     mw.set_MORBIT_SYS_IMG( None )
     ```

 The Julia depot path can be set via `mw.set_JULIA_DEPOT_PATH`.
-This can be used to setup a self-contained Project environment.
+This can be used to setup a self-contained project environment.

 All setings can be set in a JSON file and then be loaded with `mw.load_settings`.
 A possible settings file could look like this: